gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 1. First, go to your Wercker application's page.
 Go to the "Workflows" tab and click on "Add new pipeline."
 Name it whatever you want; "deploy-production" or "deploy" works fine.
 For your YML Pipeline name, type in "deploy" without quotes.
 Leave the hook type as "Default" and hit the Create button.

 2. Now you need to link the deploy pipeline to your build pipeline.
 In the workflow editor, click on the + next to your build pipeline and add the deploy pipeline you've just made.
-Now the deploy pipeline will be run automatically whenever the build pipeline is completed succesfully.
+Now the deploy pipeline will be run automatically whenever the build pipeline is completed successfully.

 ![][13]